chironjit/linux-notes/Using CLI tools in Flatpaks.md

 6. Open Flatseal and navigate to app
 7. Under `Variables`, add Bash env for example `BASH_ENV=/home/user/.runtimepaths`
 8. Close and start back your app

+## Using Github's `gh` in Flatpaks
+1. Install and authenticate gh in your main terminal
+2. Once this is done, you can use `git` commands normally in the flatpak app (including cloning from, and pushing to, private repositories)
+3. You may be prompted to set git username / email on first use